ajvillegas/easy-widget-columns/README.txt

 **Filters for Developers**

-The following filters are available for you to add or remove the 'Column width' control from specific widgets giving you full control over your widgets.
+The following filters are available for you to take full control of the plugin on your themes.

-* `ewc_include_widgets` is a whitelist filter used to add the control ONLY to the specified widgets.
+* `ewc_include_widgets` - This whitelist filter is used to add the width control ONLY to the specified widgets.
-* `ewc_exclude_widgets` is a blacklist filter used to remove the control from the specified widgets.
+* `ewc_exclude_widgets` - This blacklist filter is used to remove the width control from the specified widgets.
+* `ewc_color_palette` - This filter allows you to add a custom color palette to the color picker control in the 'Widget Row' widget.
+* `ewc_preset_classes` - This filter allows you assign preset CSS classes that display as a checkbox list in the 'Widget Row' widget.
+* `ewc_advanced_options` - This filter allows you remove specific or all advanced options from the 'Widget Row' widget.

+**ewc_include_widgets**
+**ewc_exclude_widgets**

-Both filters accept the widget’s ID base as parameters.
+Both filters accept the widget's ID base as parameters.
 Please note that you cannot use both filters at once.
 The `ewc_include_widgets` filter will always take precedence over the `ewc_exclude_widgets` filter and overwrite it.

-The examples below demonstrate how you can implement these filters on your theme using the default WordPress widgets:
+The examples below demonstrate how you can implement these filters on your theme.

 `add_filter( 'ewc_include_widgets', 'myprefix_add_ewc_control' );
 /**